I am an Assistant Professor of Political Science and Public Policy at the University of Missouri.

-My work is published or forthcoming in various academic journals, including the British Journal of Political Science, Comparative Politics,
+My work is published or forthcoming in journals such as the British Journal of Political Science, Comparative Politics, & Journal of East Asian Studies.

 I hold a PhD in Politics from Princeton, MPP from the Harvard Kennedy School, and BA from Stanford University.